gnolang/ecosystem-fund-grants/EvaluationDAO-Study.md

 - a novel governance model based on multi-stakeholder power distribution,
 - a developer incentives program based on on-chain tracking of developers' contributions.

-In addition to the core work conducted by PhilH, the study may occasionally draw on the expertise of Daniel Ospina, former Governance Lead at Aragon and founder of RnDAO, a research group and venture studio dedicated to a decentralized future of work.
+In addition to the core work conducted by PhilH, the study may occasionally draw on the expertise of Daniel Ospina, former Governance Lead at Aragon and instigator of RnDAO, a research group and venture studio dedicated to a decentralized future of work.
 Daniel's unique experience and industry knowledge will complement PhilH's expertise in the exploration and review phases of the study.

 ### Milestones and Overall Time Frame